tact-lang/pitaya/docs/SPECIFICATION.md

 **Instance** - A single isolated execution of an AI coding agent (Claude Code) with a specific prompt.
 Each instance runs in its own Docker container with a clean git workspace, producing a new branch with its solution.

-**Strategy** - A composable execution pattern that coordinates multiple instances.
-Strategies can spawn instances, wait for results, and make decisions based on outputs.
-Examples: `BestOfNStrategy`, `ScoringStrategy`, `IterativeStrategy`.
+**Strategy** - A composable execution pattern that coordinates multiple durable tasks via `ctx.run`.
+Strategies schedule tasks, wait for results, and make decisions (e.g., best‑of‑n selection, iterative refinement).

-**InstanceResult** - The output from a completed instance containing: branch name, token usage, cost, execution time, final message, and strategy-specific metadata (e.g., review scores).
+**RunnerResult** - The runner-level output from a completed task containing: branch artifact info, token usage, cost, execution time, and final message.
+Strategy-specific scoring/selection metadata lives in orchestration, not in runner results.

 **Orchestration Run** - A complete execution of the orchestrator with a chosen strategy.
-Identified by a unique run ID, it tracks all spawned instances, aggregate metrics, and final results.
+Identified by a unique run ID, it tracks all scheduled tasks, aggregate metrics, and final results.

-**Event Stream** - Real-time events emitted by instances and the orchestration layer.
-Events drive the TUI display and enable monitoring of parallel executions.
+**Event Stream** - Real-time runner events (internal) and canonical task/strategy events written by orchestration.
+The TUI consumes the public `task.*` and `strategy.*` events for monitoring.

-**Branch-per-Instance** - Each instance commits to an isolated branch (e.g., `bestofn_20250723_141523_2_3`), enabling easy comparison and cherry-picking of solutions.
+**Branch-per-Task** - By default (`import_policy="auto"` with `skip_empty_import=true`), a task creates a branch named `{strategy}_{run_id}_k{short8(key)}` only if changes exist, enabling easy comparison and cherry-picking.
+With `import_policy="always"`, an empty branch may be created pointing at the base.

+Where `short8(x)` means the first 8 hex characters of `sha256(x)`.

+Default: branch only if there are commits.
+To always create a branch pointing to the base, set `import_policy="always"`.

+Terminology: “Task” is the orchestration unit scheduled via `ctx.run`; each task is executed by a runner instance identified by `instance_id`.
+The TUI surfaces tasks; runner logs surface instances.
+Container labels carry `instance_id` for debugging, while public events and UI use task keys and `k<8hex>` short hashes.

 ## 1.3 Example Workflows